meandemo/ng2-demo/README.md

 This repository introduces useful angular2 components which mimic behaviors found on many web sites and implemented with javascript using jquery or bootstrap frameworks.
+A live demo is available here: http://meandemo.github.io.

-# Latest News
+# Features

-Our first demo shows how a sticky div or sticky navbar behavior can be achieved with a simple angular2 component.
+1. Our first demo shows how a sticky div or sticky navbar behavior can be achieved with a simple angular2 component.
-A Second demo demonstrate a slider component implemented using SVG which can be easily customized.
+2. A Second demo demonstrates a slider component implemented using SVG which can be easily customized.
+   We present horizontal and vertical sliders
+3. In the third demo, the runners can be added and removed dynamically.
+We use a different way to communicate between
+   components: instead of the bi-directional property binding, the slider subscribes to a service.

 # Changes

+### 14-jan-2016:
+Refactoring  part of the code for to facilitate  reuse.
+Added slider orientation, demo in RGB slider.

-## 12-jan-2016:
+### 12-jan-2016:
 The code has been aligned with NG2 version 2.0.0-beta.1 Minor fixes.
 The minified versions trigger a un-identified bug.
 Added dynamic multi runner slider.

-## 8-jan-2016:
+### 8-jan-2016:
 The code has been aligned with NG2 version 2.0.0-beta.0 We are using production mode to avoid the 'has changed after it was checked' error messages.